Louis-René Levassor de Latouche Tréville: Service at Saint-Domingue

-During the Peace of Amiens, Latouche-Tréville was appointed to command the naval squadron of Rochefort, comprising six ships of the line, six frigates and two corvettes, in the fleet of Admiral Villaret de Joyeuse, ferrying 3,000 men of the Army of Rhine for the Saint-Domingue expedition.
-Latouche fought his way into the harbour of Port-au-Prince, captured its forts and landed the troops.
-He and General Boudet captured Port-au-Prince and Léogâne.
-Latouche-Tréville managed to obtain the peaceful surrender of General Laplume, while, in the south, General Leclerc forced Toussaint L'Ouverture and Christophe to submit to French authority.
+In late 1801 Latouche was appointed to command the squadron in Rochefort, comprising six ships of the line, six frigates and two corvettes.
+The squadron formed part of a fleet under Vice-admiral Louis Thomas Villaret de Joyeuse, and embarked 3,000 troops of the Army of Rhine under General Jean Boudet before sailing to the French colony of Saint-Domingue in December 1801 as part of the Saint-Domingue expedition.
+Arriving at the colony in February 1802 with the rest of the fleet, Latouche participated in the capture of Port-au-Prince from the army of Toussaint Louverture, capturing the port's forts and landing the embarked troops.
+Capturing Léogâne as well, Latouche managed to obtain the peaceful surrender of General Laplume, while, in the south, General Charles Leclerc forced Louverture and Henri Christophe to submit to French authority.

-With Villaret de Joyeuse's departure in April 1802, Latouche-Tréville stayed in Saint-Domingue with four ships of the line, nine frigates and five corvettes.
-After the French restored slavery on 20 May 1802, a new rebellion broke out, which overwhelmed the yellow fever-stricken army of Leclerc.
-Latouche-Tréville defended the harbours in the south, appointing Jean-Baptiste Philibert Willaumez to the western naval station of Saint-Domingue.
-In February 1803, Latouche-Tréville declared the rebellion would only end with "the destruction of the Negroes".
+With Villaret's departure in April 1802, Latouche stayed in Saint-Domingue with four ships of the line, nine frigates and five corvettes.
+In June 1802 plantation labourers revolted against French rule, which the yellow fever-stricken army of Leclerc was unable to defeat.
+Latouche defended the ports in the colony's south, appointing Jean-Baptiste Philibert Willaumez to the western naval station of Saint-Domingue.
+Heeding Leclerc's instructions to summarily execute Black troops in French service and prisoners of war, he wrote a letter to Willaumez on 16 October 1802 informing him that the conflict "pits whites against blacks.
+I took measures to ensure that prisoners no longer bother us and I encourage you to do them same."
+In February 1803, Latouche declared the rebellion would only end with "the destruction of the Negroes".
 The French situation grew even more desperate after Britain declared on France in May 1803, as Willaumez had to return to France to repair his frigate which was damaged in the action of 28 June 1803, and the British navy implemented a blockade of Saint-Domingue.
-In October 1803, Latouche-Tréville obtained free passage from the British due to his poor health, and returned to France.
+In October 1803, Latouche obtained free passage from the British due to his poor health, and returned to France.